 14. Make Juice Pulp Crackers

-I put this into the both section because I know of some people who like a sweet cracker made with fruit pulp but generally it’s vegetable pulp all the way.
+I put these juice pulp crackers in this section because I know some people who like a sweet cracker, made with fruit pulp, but for most people, it’s vegetable pulp all the way.

-There are a lot of different recipes online but here’s a pretty easy one to start off:
+There are a lot of different recipes online but here’s a pretty easy one to get you started:

-- Spread it all out as thin as possible on a baking sheet (note that it will be very stiff, try covering with a baking sheet and pressing that if you’re having trouble spreading it).
+- Spread it out as thin as possible on a baking sheet.
+It’ll be very stiff, so try covering your pulp mix with another baking sheet and pressing that if you’re having trouble.

-- Bake at around 350F for 30 min or till brown and smelling toasted.
+- Bake it at around 350F for 30 minutes or until it’s brown and smells toasted.

-- Take it out and cut it before it cools otherwise it just crumbles.
+- Take out your cooked mixture and cut it before it cools ,otherwise it’ll crumble.

 15. Add It To Pancakes

-I love sweet pancakes so it’s fruit pulp for me all the way but you can make some really nice dinner pancakes by adding vegetable pulp.
+I love sweet pancakes, so it’s fruit pulp for me all the way but you can make some nice dinner pancakes by adding vegetable pulp.

 16. Make Dog Biscuits

-Some dogs will just eat the pulp as is, others get very bad gas if you do this, it really depends on your dog.
-Also please don’t give your dog anything that could be harmful to it, so absolutely no onions or grapes.
-I don’t imagine you’re juicing onions very often but I wanted to say regardless.
+Some dogs will just eat the pulp as it is, but others get very bad gas if you do this – it depends on your dog!

-If you have 3-4 cups of juice pulp just add in ½ cup of peanut butter, 1 cup of oats and ¼ cup of ground flax seed, roll into 1 inch balls and cook for an hour at 300 turning once halfway through.
+If you have 3-4 cups of juice pulp, just add in ½ cup of peanut butter, 1 cup of oats and ¼ cup of ground flaxseed.
+Roll this mixture into 1 inch balls and cook for an hour at 300, turning once halfway through.

-You can mix it with your hands and pro tip, rub some olive oil on your hands first and you won’t get as much of the mixture stuck on your fingers.
+You can mix all of it with your hands and, pro tip, rub some olive oil on your hands first so you won’t get as much of the mixture stuck on your fingers.